Simontuk/simontuk.github.io/themes/hugo-academic/exampleSite/content/post/managing-content.md

     url = "http://www.example.org"
 ```

-If you enabled `detailed_list` for publications in `config.toml`, then there are a few more optional variables that you can include in the publication page preamble.
+If you set `list_format=2` to enable a detailed listing of publications in the Publication Widget (`home/publications.md`) or Publication Archive (`publication/_index.md`), then there are a few more optional variables that you can include in the publication page preamble.
 You may use `abstract_short = "friendly summary of abstract"` and `publication_short = "abbreviated publication details"` to display a friendly summary of the abstract and abbreviate the publication details, respectively.
 Furthermore, there is the option to display a different image on the homepage to the publication detail page by setting `image_preview = "my-image.jpg"`.
 This can be useful if you wish to scale down the image for the homepage or simply if you just wish to show a different image for the preview.

 {{% alert warning %}}
 Any double quotes (`"`) or backslashes (e.g. LaTeX `\times`) occurring within the value of any frontmatter parameter (such as the *abstract*) should be escaped with a backslash (`\`).
 For example, the symbol `"` and LaTeX text `\times` become `\"` and `\\times`, respectively.
 Refer to the [TOML documentation](https://github.com/toml-lang/toml#user-content-string) for more info.